 The plastic at the grip feels cheap.
 I’m okay with a plastic grip, but this is soft and almost too remininscent of those goofy pencil grips you give to elementary school students.

 My TWSBI Go seems inconsistent.
-I don’t know if it’s the EF nib or the feed or what.
+I don’t know if it’s the nib or the feed or what.
+This may be a sign of what some call “baby’s bottom.”
 This contributes to shading, but makes some writing look blotchy.
 You can see this in action by comparing the Pilot Explorer F nib (top) with the TWSBI Go EF nib (bottom) and Noodler’s 54th Massachusetts on Rhodia paper.